 Control activities are monitored on an ongoing basis by Swedfund's corporate management and employees to ensure that risks have been appropriately taken into account and managed.
-These procedures include the monitoring of results against budgets and forecasts, analyses and key ratios.
+Amongst other things, these procedures include the monitoring of results against budgets and forecasts, portfolio analyses and the follow-up of key performance indicators.
 Policy documents and other documents are evaluated on an annual basis.
 The company's financial situation is considered at each board meeting.
 Interim reports and annual integrated reports are submitted to the audit committee for preparation, and to the board of directors for approval.